 Florida Forward-facing Car Seat Laws

-Afterwards, children should use a forward-facing seat with a five-point harness system until they have enough weight and height to use a seat belt.
+Afterward, children should use a forward-facing seat with a five-point harness system until they have enough weight and height to use a seat belt.

 When Can My Child Sit in the Front Seat in Florida?

-This is because front seat air bags can be dangerous to children, and can cause serious injuries in the event of an accident.
+This is because front seat airbags can be dangerous to children, and can cause serious injuries in the event of an accident.

 However, there may be some exceptions depending on the child’s age and size.